cba85/cba85/README.md

 ## Projects showcase

-Check my current projects on my [now page](https://clementbarbaza.com/now) and all the projects I've done on my [portfolio](https://portfolio.clementbarbaza.com).
+Check what I'm doing on my [now page](https://clementbarbaza.com/now) and all the projects I've done on my [portfolio](https://portfolio.clementbarbaza.com).